rightdroid/leaflet-polycol/README.md

 With **leaflet-polycol**, you can fill a single polygon with multiple colors.
 Polycol uses canvas' *createLinearGradient* and only works when using Leaflet's Canvas renderer (*preferCanvas : true*).

-The primary drive behind the development was to use it as a kind of choropleth for a single polygon, ie to fill a polygon percentually with colors defined in legend.
+The primary drive behind the development was to use it as a kind of a primitive choropleth for a single polygon - to fill a polygon percentually with colors defined in legend.

 ***Warning***: Polycol overrites `L.Canvas.__fillStroke` function.